Callum-OP/2D-Forest-Game/README.md

 Background music plays during game time.

+Game features a user interface showing the current health, coins and arrows.
+Also has a menu which pauses the game and allows the player to either see the controls, quit the game or continue playing.

 I have yet to add sound effects play when coins, hearts and gems are picked up.

 Below is a list of the current modes available